Skip to content

 Users Receiving Payments

-Acme Company pays out independent contractors.
-Independent contractor Mary earned $40,000 from 215 transactions over the course of the year.
+Acme Company pays out independent contractors for services performed.
+Independent contractor Mary earned $40,000 over the course of the year.
 Mary would receive a Form 1099-K directly from Dwolla.
 Acme Company would not receive a Form 1099-K for the payments it sent to Mary.

 Users Sending Payments

 The XYZ Company sells widgets to consumers and collects payments via Dwolla.
-Over the course of the year, the company earned $500,000 from 3,000 transactions.
+Over the course of the year, the company earned $500,000.
 The XYZ Company would receive a Form 1099-K from Dwolla.
 The consumers who purchased the widgets would not receive a Form 1099-K for their payments through Dwolla.

 Businesses Facilitating Payments Between Users